mongodb/chatbot/docs/docs/server/verified-answers.md

 ### 2. Build and Link the Verified Answers CLI

 The framework includes a CLI that can import your verified answers into MongoDB in a searchable format.
-To use it, you must build the executable binary from source.
+To use it, you must build the CLI from source.

 First, define a `.env` file with environment variables for the CLI.
 Make sure to